 The task of the challenge was to provide the best possible reconstruction of fiber pathways in a realistically simulated replication of a whole brain diffusion-weighted MR image with properties typical of a clinical acquisition.
 The contestants were expected to process the challenge dataset using their best processing pipeline, as if they were asked to process the dMRI data of a clinical patient to produce the best possible tractography result.
 There were no constraints on the processing steps or running time, as we only expected to receive the tractogram file.

 The challenge is now closed.
 However, you can still download the data and work with it.
-The standalone evaluation tool is now available to score new submissions.

 You can find the various sections here and in the submenu:

-- Description of the evaluation process
+- Description of the phantom creation process.

 Peter Neher1, Jean-Christophe Houde2, Emmanuel Caruyer3, Alessandro Daducci2,4, Tim Dyrby5, Klaus Maier-Hein1, Bram Stieltjes6, Maxime Descoteaux2